collective/Products.EasyNewsletter/docs/source/index.rst

 Asyncronous sendout
 -------------------

 Products.EasyNewsletter supports asyncronous sendout using collective.zamqp.
-If you have configured your buildout according to https://pypi.python.org/pypi/collective.zamqp, Products.EasyNewsletter will automatically delegate the sendout to your worker instance.
+Look at the self contained buildout or https://pypi.python.org/pypi/collective.zamqp and add Products.EasyNewsletter[zamqp] to your eggs section.
+If you have configured your buildout according accordingly, Products.EasyNewsletter will automatically delegate the sendout to your worker instance.

 Sending a daily issue automatically
 -----------------------------------